Iran threatens tourism sites and US sends more Marines to Middle East as Trump hints at wind-down

 Trump has said he has no plans to send ground forces into Iran but also has asserted that he retains all options.

-U.S. and Israeli leaders say weeks of strikes have decimated Iran’s military.
-In addition to Iran’s supreme leader, airstrikes have also killed the head of its Supreme National Security Council and a raft of other top-ranking military and political leaders.

-Gen. Ali Mohammad Naeini, a spokesman for Iran’s paramilitary Revolutionary Guard, was quoted by a state-run newspaper Friday saying Iran continues to manufacture missiles despite Israel’s claim that it had destroyed Iran’s production capabilities.
-Iranian state television later said that Naeini was killed in an airstrike.
+Gen. Ali Mohammad Naeini, a spokesperson for Iran’s paramilitary Revolutionary Guard, was quoted by a state-run newspaper Friday as saying Iran continues to manufacture missiles despite Israel’s claim that it destroyed Iran’s production capabilities.
+Iranian state television later said Naeini was killed in an airstrike.

-Khamenei has not been seen in public since he became supreme leader following the assassination of his father, Ayatollah Ali Khamenei, in Israeli strikes at the start of the war that also reportedly wounded him.
+Khamenei has not been seen in public since he became supreme leader following Israeli strikes that killed his father, Ayatollah Ali Khamenei, and reportedly wounded him.
+Airstrikes have also killed the head of its Supreme National Security Council and a raft of other top-ranking leaders.

-Iran’s top military spokesman, Gen. Abolfazl Shekarchi, warned Friday that “parks, recreational areas and tourist destinations” worldwide won’t be safe for the country's enemies.
-The threat renewed concerns that Iran may revert to using militant attacks beyond the Middle East as a pressure tactic.
+Iran’s top military spokesperson, Gen. Abolfazl Shekarchi, warned that “parks, recreational areas and tourist destinations” worldwide will not be safe for the country's enemies.
+The threat renewed concerns that Tehran may revert to using militant attacks beyond the Middle East as a pressure tactic.

-Iran has stepped up its attacks on energy sites in Gulf Arab states after Israel bombed Iran’s massive South Pars offshore natural gas field earlier in the week.
+Iran has escalated attacks on its Gulf neighbors since Israel bombed its massive South Pars offshore natural gas field, while keeping a stranglehold on shipping in the Strait of Hormuz, a strategic waterway through which a fifth of the world’s oil and other critical goods are transported.

 Two waves of Iranian drones attacked a Kuwaiti oil refinery early Friday, sparking a fire.
 The Mina Al-Ahmadi refinery, which can process some 730,000 barrels of oil per day, is one of the largest in the Middle East.

-Bahrain said a fire broke out after shrapnel from an intercepted projectile landed on a warehouse, and Saudi Arabia reported shooting down multiple drones targeting its oil-rich Eastern Province.

-Iran’s attacks on energy infrastructure in the Gulf combined with its stranglehold on shipping in the Strait of Hormuz, a strategic waterway through which a fifth of the world’s oil and other critical goods are transported, have raised concerns of a global energy crisis.

-Brent crude oil, the international standard, has soared during the fighting and was around $108 per barrel Friday, up from roughly $70 per barrel before the war began.
-Another climb in oil prices shook stock markets.
+Brent crude oil, the international standard, has soared during the fighting and was around $108 per barrel, up from roughly $70 before the war.

+Treasury Secretary Scott Bessent previously suggested the newly announced pause for sanctions on Iranian oil as a way to prevent China from being the sole beneficiary of Iranian oil.

+The administration also eased sanctions on certain Russian oil shipments for 30 days as the U.S. looks for ways to boost global oil supplies during the Iran war.

+The license has limits including a restriction on sales involving anyone in North Korea or Cuba.

-In his social media post, Trump also left a muddled picture of whether the U.S. would police the strait, saying other nations that use it would need to do it but it shouldn’t be necessary once the threat of Iran “is eradicated.”
+In his social media post, Trump left a muddled picture of his plans for the strait, saying other nations that use it would need to police it but that shouldn’t be necessary once the threat of Iran “is eradicated.”

-Trump has labeled NATO partners as “cowards” for not directly joining operations to secure the waterway.
+Trump earlier labeled NATO partners as “cowards” for not directly joining operations to secure the waterway.

 British ministers said Friday that they agreed to let the U.S. use U.K. bases in operations to prevent Iran from attacking ships in the strait.